hivenetes/ai-ml-bootstrapper/market-research-assistant/readme.md

   To learn more about creating agents, refer to [GenAI Documentation](https://docs.digitalocean.com/products/genai-platform/how-to/manage-ai-agent/).
 - Create an Agent each for Competitor Research, and Comparison Report.
-- Agent instructions are available in the `agent_instructions.txt` file.
+- Agent instructions are available in the `docs/agent_instructions.txt` file.
 - Copy the endpoints and keys for each agent.